 Let’s look at how this now relates to strength training and how regular strength training influences your macronutrient needs.

 The topic of how much protein you need daily to build or preserve muscle mass is the subject of great debate in the fitness industry.
 Depending on where you look the amounts can vary greatly and it can be difficult to know what to do.
 The general consensus is that your intake should be a slightly higher when eating in a calorie deficit to help preserve muscle mass and slightly lower for maintenance or muscle building.

 But what is this amount?

-Well research (2) shows that a protein intake between 0.6 – 0.9 g per lb of bodyweight is adequate for maximising protein synthesis.
-This same study also recommends that eating closer the 0.9 g per lb mark may be advantageous for those eating in calorie deficit to help preserve muscle mass.
+Well, research (2) shows that a protein intake of 0.6 – 0.9 g per lb of bodyweight is adequate for maximising protein synthesis.
+This same study also recommends that eating closer the 0.9 g per lb mark may be advantageous for those eating in a calorie deficit to help preserve muscle mass.